Characters from Prequel.

 - The Ojou

 - Screw Destiny: According to Stephane, she is able to ignore the fate planned out for her.
+Of course, Stephane may not be entirely unbiased in his assertion.

 - This Cannot Be!: A very downplayed example, but she flat-out refuses to believe that Katia threw off the effects of her Telvanni Bug Musk so quickly without any sort of magical intervention or outside help.